MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/deployment-architecture.md

 ---
-title: Runtime architecture for the Windows App SDK
+title: Deployment architecture for the Windows App SDK
 description: This article provides a high level explanation of the Windows App SDK deployment architecture and scenarios. ms.topic: article ms.date: 09/18/2021